 Collaborating across disciplines to solve today’s most pressing social challenges.

-Through UB's Social Impact Fellows program, students from the School of Management and School of Social Work spend the summer learning about and creating social innovation in Western New York.
-Presented in collaboration with the Blackstone LaunchPad at UB, the program pairs action-oriented MBA and Master of Social Work students together for an internship at a local mission-driven organization, where they work together to address pressing social issues and make an impact on our community.
+Through UB's Social Impact Fellows program, students from the School of Management, School of Social Work and College of Arts and Sciences spend the summer learning about and creating social innovation in Western New York.
+Presented in collaboration with the Blackstone LaunchPad powered by Techstars at UB, the program brings together MBA, MSW and College of Arts and Sciences graduate students for an internship at a mission-driven organization, where they collaborate to address pressing social issues and make an impact.

 The program has received philanthropic support from the Charles D. and Mary A. Bauer Family Foundation, the School of Management Alumni Association, the UB President’s Circle and several generous alumni and friends of the university.

-In 2018, the second year of the program, 22 fellows worked with their partner organizations to help them improve services, enhance business performance and address gaps to better serve and strengthen their communities.
-New this year, three teams included a graduate student researcher from the UB College of Arts and Sciences, who provided additional context to help ensure their solution was sustainable.
+During the second year of the program, 22 fellows helped their partner organizations enhance business performance and address gaps to better serve and strengthen their communities.
+For the first time, three teams included a graduate student researcher from the UB College of Arts and Sciences, who provided additional context to help ensure their solution was sustainable.

 The Social Impact Fellows program prepares students to address societal issues using principles of entrepreneurship and sustainable social innovation.

-Across the globe, social innovation is rapidly growing, as companies, nonprofits and governments partner to bring together their skills and perspectives to tackle sweeping challenges.
+Across the globe, social innovation is rapidly growing, as companies, nonprofits and governments partner to tackle sweeping challenges.
 That's the spirit that guides the Social Impact Fellows program — and provides great benefits for each stakeholder.

 "The pairing of MSW and MBA students was exactly what we needed to create a plan that was person-centered, fiscally responsible and sustainable."